blackwhites/decision-center-api-samples/extensions/Readme.md

 ## Extending
 1. Add your custom controller in a package com.ibm.rules.decisioncenter.web.myController
-1. Add resources for this controller in a folder resources/myController
+1. Add resources for this controller in a folder resources/extensions
 1. Add you entry point in the preferences.properties in resources/com/ibm/rules/decisioncenter/web
 1. Redeploy the BCExtensions.jar in DecisionCenter.war/WEB-INF/lib

+This solution is build using the dependencies from [this project](https://github.com/ODMDev/odm-libs-in-maven/blob/master/README.md) and an installation of ODM.

 ## Using